|REEL FACE:||REAL FACE:|

 Mary was a comfort to Freddie during his final years as well.
 He left Mary the bulk of his estate (his house and recording royalties worth more than $10 million) when he died from AIDS complications in 1991.
 He reasoned that if he had kept living as a straight man, they would have married and had a life together.
 Leaving her the estate was his way of acknowledging that, in addition to the fact that she remained a true friend through thick and thin.
 Mary Austin still lives in Freddie's home in Kensington, England with her family.

 Yes.
 In real life, Paul Prenter (portrayed by Allen Leech in the movie) worked as Freddie Mercury's personal manager from 1977 to 1986.
-He was fired by Mercury for selling the singer's personal information to UK newspapers.
+It is true that the other members of Queen didn't like him, calling him a "bad influence".
+He was fired by Mercury for selling the singer's personal information to UK newspapers (not for failing to tell Mercury about Live Aid).
 This included information about their own on and off affair, and the singer's lifestyle as a gay man, noting how Mercury's former lovers were dying of AIDS.
-Prenter himself died of AIDS related complications in August 1991, just three months before Mercury passed away from the disease.
+Unlike the movie, he never exposed Mercury's private life in a TV interview, only in print.
+In addition, his firing didn't happen prior to Live Aid.
+It happened the following year in 1986.
+Prenter himself died of AIDS-related complications in August 1991, just three months before Mercury passed away from the disease.

-Freddie was diagnosed with AIDS in 1987.
-He gave his final filmed interview that year but mentioned nothing of the illness.
+It is widely believed that Freddie was diagnosed with AIDS in 1987, two years after Live Aid.
+The film has him telling the band during rehearsals for Live Aid in 1985.
+This was added for dramatic effect and is almost certainly not true.
+He gave his final filmed interview in 1987 but mentioned nothing of the illness.
 He revealed the truth to his family and close friends in 1989.
 He didn't publicly acknowledge he had the sexually transmitted disease until he released an official statement on November 23, 1991, the day before his death.
 It read:

 Following the enormous conjecture in the press over the last two weeks, I wish to confirm that I have been tested HIV-positive and have AIDS.